This is the newest page describing the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.

 side.
 Hardware includes a Locobuffer USB, TC64 Tower Controller, BOD8

 block detectors and 4ASD signal drivers.
-This setup does not
+The BD20 detectors

 require a separate command station and integrates with my NCE system